MorganJBradford/currency-exchange-rate/README.md

 Next, you will need an API key, which you can get by following this [link](https://www.exchangerate-api.com).
 You will need to enter your email and click "Get Free Key" This will take you to a page that will list your API key.
 Keep your code handy, as we will need it for the next step.

 Open your favorite code editor and navigate to the top level directory.
 You will then need to create a file called ".env", this is where we will put your api key.
-Inside of ".env" add the line "api_key=YOUR-API-KEY" where 'YOUR-API-KEY' should be the key you got in the previous step.
+Inside of ".env" add the line "API_KEY=YOUR-API-KEY" where 'YOUR-API-KEY' should be the key you got in the previous step.

 **Step for mac users only**: navigate to the file "package.json".
 Line 8 should read:
 ```"start": "npm run build & webpack-dev-server --open --mode development",```